Mazeekel/Mazeekel/README.md

  - 🔭 Cosmology enthusiast

- - 🛸 Into High Energy Physics and Astrophysics aswell.
+ - 🛸 Into Sci-fy and High Fantasy ⚔️:.

  - :crossed_swords: Also a Huge Ancient/Victorian Warfare nerd